Chinese and Japanese Studies BA

 In your first year, you’ll focus on intensive language classes to develop your speaking, listening, reading and writing skills in Chinese and Japanese, selecting modules that introduce you to the culture and history of China, Japan and East Asia.
 You’ll learn both simplified and traditional Chinese characters from your first year.
 A joint honours degree allows you to study the same core topics as students on each single honours course, but take fewer optional modules so you can fit in both subjects.

-Year 1 will lay the foundations for the next two years, when you’ll spend a year in Japan followed by a year in mainland China or Taiwan, studying dedicated language courses at partner universities to improve your language proficiency and experience life in each culture.
+Years 3 and 4 will lay the foundations for the next year, when you’ll spend a year in Japan followed by a year in mainland China or Taiwan, studying dedicated language courses at partner universities to improve your language proficiency and experience life in each culture

 Year 5